AdeebNqo/NguniTextGeneration/ReadMe.md

 In the event that the above code is a bit confusing, then consider the following:

-Support you have created a template, serialised it using turtle, and stored it in a file called `Templates/template1.1.ttl`.
+Suppose that you have created a template, serialised it using turtle, and stored it in a file called `Templates/template1.1.ttl`.
 Inside the template, you have instance of a ToCT template that you have called `templ1.1`.
 Then in order to load it, you would use the following:

     String templatePath = "Templates/template1.1.ttl";